mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/_index.md

 Welcome to the Mattermost project!

-We're very glad that you want to help contribute and our goal here is to make that as easy as possible.
+We're very glad you want to join hundreds of community members who have contributed code to Mattermost repositories in GitHub.

+Our goal is to make your experience as best as possible.
+Follow these simple steps to contribute:
-First you'll need to decide which part(s) of the project you'll want to contribute to.
-There are a number of different pieces that make up the entirety of Mattermost and each of these pieces fills a purpose in the overall Mattermost architecture and vision.
-Click through each to learn more:

-* [Server](/contribute/server/) - The highly scalable Mattermost server
-* [Webapp](/contribute/webapp/) - The browser webapp built with React
-* [Mobile](/contribute/mobile/) - The Android and iOS apps built with React Native
-* [Desktop](/contribute/desktop/) - The Electron desktop app that wraps the webapp
-* [Redux](/contribute/redux/) - The Redux-based web, storage and logic driver of the web and mobile apps

-There are some smaller parts of the project not listed here, [see the project repositories page for a full list](/contribute/getting-started/respositories/).

-Each part of the project will have it's own developer setup instructions, your next step should be to set up your machine using one of those.

-Unsure where you want to contribute?
-[Try starting with the server](/contribute/server/developer-setup/).

-Finally, before you go submitting any code please give [our contribution guidelines a read](/contribute/getting-started/contribution-guidelines/).
+{{< bignumber number="1" title="Sign up to our Mattermost site" content="Go to [pre-release.mattermost.com](https://pre-release.mattermost.com/signup_user_complete/?id=f1924a8db44ff3bb41c96424cdc20676) and join the [Developers](https://pre-release.mattermost.com/core/channels/developers) and [Contributors](https://pre-release.mattermost.com/core/channels/tickets) channels to ask questions." >}}

+{{< bignumber number="2" title="Choose which project you want to contribute to" content="Click through them in the sidebar on the left.
+If you're not sure, try starting with the [server project](/contribute/server), which offers an easy way to introduce you to the codebase." >}}

+{{< bignumber number="3" title="Set up your developer machine" content="Each project has its own developer setup instructions.
+Find them in the sidebar on the left." >}}

+{{< bignumber number="4" title="Select a ticket" content="All help wanted tickets are under the [server repository's GitHub issues]((https://github.com/mattermost/mattermost-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22Up+For+Grabs%22)).
+Comment to let everyone know you’re working on it.
+If there’s no ticket for what you want to work on see [contributions without a ticket.](/getting-started/contributions-without-ticket)" >}}

+{{< bignumber number="5" title="Start developing" content="Each project has its own developer flow for tips on working with the Mattermost codebase.
+When your changes are ready, run through our [checklist for pull requests](/contribute/contribution-checklist).
+Note that if it’s your first contribution, there is a standard [CLA](https://www.mattermost.org/mattermost-contributor-agreement/) to sign." >}}